-Seattle Yoga News is on a mission to find and highlight all of the hidden, and maybe not so hidden, gems in the Seattle yoga community and beyond.
+Seattle Yoga News is on a mission to find and highlight all of the hidden, and maybe not so hidden, gems in our yoga community and beyond.
 We want you to learn about their experiences and perspectives, but also a bit more about their personalities, so we have a few fun questions for them.
-All spotlights are based on your peer’s personal recommendation.
 This week’s spotlight is turned towards Shaw-Jiun Wang, owner of Seattle Iyengar Yoga Studio in Ballard.

 Interested in more content like this?
 Get social with us: